brenns10/brennan.io/_drafts/whats-an-internet.md

 title: What's an Internet?
 layout: post
 todo:
-  - Formally define a router (somewhere? - in the structure section?)
   - Clean up the discussion in the physical layer, where I say I won't explain the multiple access problem, but then I do in the physical layer.
   - In the link layer, I really need to center my discussion around an analogy,